nkoep/nkoep.net/posts/arch-install.md

 cd $pkg && makepkg -si && cd ..
 done
 ```
-With pacaur set up, let's install a pacman hook to update the bootloader, as
+With `pacaur` set up, let's install a pacman hook to update the bootloader, as
 well as a bunch of other common AUR packages:
 ```shell
 # pacaur -S systemd-boot-pacman-hook
 # pacaur -S dmenu-xft-mouse-height-fuzzy-history dropbox
 # pacaur -S gopass numix-square-icon-theme-git polybar
 ```

+And that's it!